 Performance regression can be caused by factors such as hardware updates, software updates, introducing a new logic, system design changes, increasing the size of data, changes in user behavior, and more.
 All these factors might happen without notice.
 There are so many aspects impacting the performance that it does not make sense to track their performance metrics at the level of each unit.
 Similarly, when a change is going to be applied to a single or several units, it often gets very complex to estimate the cost to the overall performance.
 In this case, simulation works significantly better than imagination.
 The best thing the development team can do is deploy the code and track changes in performance metrics.

-When testing the web application performance, I strongly recommend separating the client application performance testing from the server-side performance testing because these two testing areas require different conditions.
+When testing the web application performance, I strongly recommend separating the client application performance testing from the server-side performance testing because these two testing areas require different approach.
 The server-side performance testing requires mimicking a lot of infrastructures and simulating realistic traffic.
 Whereas the client application performance depends on the application code itself and the user machine’s ability to perform application commands.

 The client application performance can be tested in every environment, even on a local machine.
 Because the client application communicates with both the users and the server, there are two types of actions that should be tracked within the client application: the response to the user input and the response to the server output.